spryker/spryker-docs/docs/dg/dev/acp/sccos-dependencies-required-for-the-acp.md

 {% info_block infoBox "Using ACP Apps" %}

-Do note that after getting your project enabled and registered for ACP, there may be specific requirements needed for different ACP Apps.
-Kindly check the App page more for information
+After getting your project enabled and registered for ACP, there may be specific requirements needed for different ACP apps.
+Check the App page more for information.

 {% endinfo_block %}